omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

    the temptation to define them in the XSWT page by pre-filling the corresponding widget (e.g. `<text x:id="n" text="100">`).
-If you specify the value in a page, the assignment will not take effect if the user skips that page (i.e. clicks Finish earlier).
+If you specify the value in a page, the assignment will not take effect if the user skips that page (i.e. clicks 'Finish' earlier).
 That causes variable to remain undefined, resulting in a runtime error during template processing.

  * Type mismatch.
 Variables have types in FreeMarker, and one can get type conversion errors if the templates are not programmed carefully; for example, comparing a number and a string is a runtime error.
 Worse, widgets in wizard pages may implicitly perform type conversion.
-For example, a numHosts=100 line in template.properties defines a number, but if you have a `<text x:id="numHosts"/>` widget in the form, the variable will come back from it as a string.
+For example, a `numHosts=100` line in `template.properties` defines a number, but if you have a `<text x:id="numHosts"/>` widget in the form, the variable will come back from it as a string.
 Even worse, whether the number->string conversion takes place will depend on whether the page gets